 Benefits of Quality Check in Training the Machine Learning:

-- 1. Monitor the consistency and accuracy of training data.
+1. Monitor the consistency and accuracy of training data.

-- 2. Quickly troubleshoot quality related errors.
+2. Quickly troubleshoot quality related errors.

-- 3. Improve labeler instructions, on-boarding, and training.
+3. Improve labeler instructions, on-boarding, and training.

-- 4. Better understanding of their project on what and how to label.
+4. Better understanding of their project on what and how to label.

 This process of data quality and to follow this process of testing the quality you have to create a new Benchmark by starring an existing label.
-Below, as a sample project for benchmarks workflow is mentioned in which rectangular bounding box technique is used in image annotation services, though polygon and point options for more fine-tuned shapes is also available here for more fined tuned annotations.
+Below, as a sample project for benchmarks workflow is mentioned in which rectangular bounding box technique is used inimage annotation services, though polygon and point options for more fine-tuned shapes are also available here for more fined tuned annotations.
 And once you have started a project and labeled the ground truth data, using the benchmark star you can tag the labels.

-The workflow of Consensus enables consensus and customize the consensus parameters and also facilitates, as random labels are distributed across labelers at random intervals.
+The workflow of Consensus enables consensus and customize the consensus parameters and facilitates, as random labels are distributed across labelers at random intervals.
 This process also keeps track of overall consistency and investigates any dips in quality by looking into individual labeler and label consensus score.

 However, using the right tools and techniques can ensure your labeling maintains the level of quality you need to develop the best model and get the expected results you are seeking.
-Cogito is the most suitable company providing the high-quality training data for machine learning and computer vision with image annotation and data labeling service for various industries like Healthcare, Ecommerce, Automobile, Agriculture and various other sectors working on AI-based models through machine learning.
+Cogito is the most suitable company providing high-quality training data for machine learning and computer vision with image annotation and data labeling service for various industries like Healthcare, Ecommerce, Automobile, Agriculture, and various other sectors working on AI-based models through machine learning.